agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 Companies like KLM seem to have jobs for engineers who are also aspiring data scientists.
 This could be quite lucrative for me and for the company, as I span both the spectra.
-Anyone can jump into data science (we are not talking about data core or machine learning as I am given to understand that is something else).
+Anyone can jump into DS (we are not talking about data core or machine learning as I am given to understand that is something else).
 I have seen colleagues of mine who were doing a masters with me who moved into DS.
 The skills that are nice to have are basically stats, programming in python, R